Anna Fisher Beiler: Early life and education

 Anna Fisher was born February 25, 1848, in Newcastle upon Tyne, England.
 She was the only daughter of John and Ann Comble Fisher.
 Her parents came to the United States when she was nine months old, and settled in Middleport, Ohio.
 Her father was there an official member of the church for fifty years, and her mother for many years was chorister, class leader, steward, and Sunday school superintendent, teaching 1,040 lessons without a break.

-Here, Beilor was converted during her girlhood, and joined the church under the pastorate of Dr. Gardner.
+Here, Beiler was converted during her girlhood, and joined the church under the pastorate of Dr. Gardner.
 After graduating from high school she taught two years, then entered Ohio Wesleyan University.
 The records of her scholarship and Christian influence In the university were excellent.
 She served as president of her class, and of the literary society, and was one of the speakers on commencement day.
 During her senior year she was very active in the canvass which closed all the saloons in the town.
 At the university, she met Samuel Lynch Beiler, and they became engaged shortly before her graduation in 1872.